w103dcr/Final/5_documentation/Readme5.txt

 The only change made based on the professor's feedback was adding the network section to the proposal.
 I have highlighted this in the Systems_Requirements document.
-No other reports were changed becasue no other changes were possible since no other reports listed below had grades or comments on changes needed before submission of the midterm.
+No other reports were changed because no other changes were possible since no other reports listed below had grades or comments on changes needed before submission of the midterm.
 	Module 4 - Customer Problem Statements & System Requirements
 	Module 5 - Functional Requirements Specification
 	Module 6 - System Sequence Diagram and Activity Diagram